 In July 1989, Chatham Outreach Alliance (CORA) provided food to its first clients, a family of six, two adults and four children.
-Nearly 30 years later, we now distribute more than 300 tons of food to families across Chatham County.
+Thirty years later, we now distribute more than 1 million meals to families across Chatham County.
 If you would like to learn more about the history of CORA, please download our booklet HERE.

 CORA serves any Chatham County resident who needs emergency food.
-We are open five days a week, Monday – Friday, 10 am to 2 pm (excluding state holidays).
-Families can receive a week’s worth of groceries up to six times in a 12-month period.
+We are open Monday through Thursday from 10 am to 1 pm (excluding state holidays).
+Families can receive a week’s worth of groceries up to two times per month.
 These weekly food allotments are selected to provide 21 nutritious meals for each family member.